 The OAS is a baseline senior benefit, and you only miss out if you have a higher-than-average income or you do not meet the residency requirements.

 How Much Do I Need To Retire in Canada?

 Perhaps the most asked question by prospective retirees is: “how much income do I need to retire?”

-While I have previously answered this question in the article on retirement income calculation, I will summarize below.
+While I have previously answered this question in the article on retirement income calculation, I will summarize it again below.

 The most popular strategy for calculating your retirement income needs is referred to as the 4% withdrawal rule.
 Basically, this rule assumes that you should have a 25x multiple of your annual retirement spending saved away.